Maintenance fees could cost you $2,000 a year.

 Storage costs vary, ranging from $20 to $100 per month, depending on facility amenities and whether storage is inside a building or outdoor parking.
 Indoor storage is a good investment, since it offers protection from the elements and prevents early depreciation from sun damage, especially to tires.

 When you camp with an RV, you typically pay for a basic 50-amp electric hookup.
 Fees for RV hookup spaces vary greatly, depending on region, popularity of the destination and whether the campground has basic or resort amenities.

-The average daily fee for an RV hookup in a private RV park in the U.S. is $39, according to , an online magazine for full-time travelers.
-Public campgrounds are cheaper, and the Northwest is the most expensive place to camp.
+The fee for an RV hookup in a private RV park in the U.S. can be anywhere from $25 to $80 per night, according to Camper Report.
+The Northwest is the most expensive place to camp.
 Hookup fees in the Southwest are cheapest.

 If you thought getting your Honda Civic towed to the nearest mechanic was a pain, try it when your RV breaks down on a lonesome highway or a busy freeway.
 Finding a qualified RV repair shop isn’t as simple as having a car towed to the nearest available mechanic.